vuxcode/pr1-project-t0883/time-report.md

   and now I feel like I have something so submit and show.
 There is still things to do such as adding the 0 player, getting the buttons to display X and O and much more.
 I have for now invested about 10 hours in this project with most of it have been used to read up on
   CSS styling.
 Sorry for not updating the project but I will be more frequent for now and on until final submission.
+-2022-04-20
+  Added some functions that I wanna use.
+Want to make them work and then in a late stage combine them in 1 function.
+For now the program just places Xs.
+For no I have invested 11 hours in the program including research and learning new things